 Beyond the powerful beauty of the city landscape, Lisbon also is a great place to dive headfirst into Portuguese culture.
 Dining and drinking have also made the city famous with plenty of gourmet food options.

 The nightlife is also everywhere.
 Truly.
 With no laws against open containers, the parties often spill onto the Lisbon streets to liven up the neighborhood.

 - Culture and Language

 Culture and Language

-But you may have to play a game of charades with some locals because Portugal’s official and most commonly spoken language is Portuguese.
+But you may have to play a game of charades with some locals because Portugal’s most commonly spoken and official language is Portuguese.
 However, those who are fluent in the language will notice that there are actually 10 dialects of Portuguese throughout the country.
 Foreign languages that are also common throughout Portugal include English, Spanish, and French.